RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - State the issue raised by the material facts
     - Law(s)/Statue(s) in contention
       - Police Offences Ordinance 1930 (ACT), s 17(d), with behaving in an offensive manner in a public place and convicted.
-        - Section 17 (d) of the Police Offences Ordinance says: “Any person who, in or near any public place, or within the view or hearing of any person therein behaves in a threatening, abusive, offensive or insulting manner, shall be guilty of an offense”
+        - Section 17 (d) of the Police Offences Ordinance says: "Any person who, in or near any public place, or within the view or hearing of any person therein behaves in a threatening, abusive, offensive or insulting manner, shall be guilty of an offense"
     - Precedences
       -  Anderson v.
 Kynaston
-        -  “offensive” has  to be considered in connexion with the associated words “behavior”, “manner”, “view or hearing” and “public place
+        -  "offensive" has  to be considered in connexion with the associated words "behavior", "manner", "view or hearing" and "public place
       - Worcester v.
 Smith
         -  In that case the defendant was one of a party of persons carrying banners outside the United States Consulate in Melbourne.
         - Offensive